-- 3.34 The NPPF is clear that economic, social and environmental gains should be sought jointly and simultaneously through the planning system.
+3.38 The NPPF is clear that economic, social and environmental gains should be sought jointly and simultaneously through the planning system.
 It is rare for any development to have no adverse impacts and on balance many often fail one or more of the roles because the individual disbenefits outweigh the benefits.
+It is

-It is acknowledged that the proposal, taken in isolation, has it shortcomings, and that these require adequate mitigation. - 3.35 Notwithstanding this, consideration is given to the site's location, which is within the development limits of the adopted Local Plan.
+3.39 Notwithstanding this, consideration is given to the site's location, which is within the development limits of the adopted Local Plan.
 The application site is also located adjacent to residential development and is within close proximity to local services, with Throston Grange Local Centre to the east of the site.
-Consideration is given to the required highway works to improve the site connection and the proposed footpath connections to existing footpath networks. - 3.36 Taking into account the considerations set out in the report, it is considered that the proposed development would, overall, positively benefit each of the threads of economic, social and environmental sustainability and would deliver sustainable development within the overall meaning set out in the NPPF. - 3.37 It is considered that in this instance none of the concerns/impacts are so substantial that they would significantly and demonstrably outweigh the respective benefits when assessed against the policies in the Hartlepool Local Plan and the NPPF, including each of the three strands of sustainability.
+Consideration is given to the required highway works to improve the site connection and the proposed footpath connections to existing footpath networks.

+3.40 Taking into account the considerations set out in the report, it is considered that the proposed development would, overall, positively benefit each of the threads of economic, social and environmental sustainability and would deliver sustainable development within the overall meaning set out in the NPPF.

+3.41 It is considered that in this instance none of the concerns/impacts are so substantial that they would significantly and demonstrably outweigh the respective benefits when assessed against the policies in the Hartlepool Local Plan and the NPPF, including each of the three strands of sustainability.
 In view of the above, it is considered that on balance, and subject to securing the requisite planning contributions and obligations, the application represents a sustainable form of development and the principle of development is therefore accepted in this instance subject to satisfying other material planning considerations as detailed below.